Published on August 13th, 2018 | by The Perfume Expert

 Travel in Style with these Must Have Travel Essentials

 Everybody loves to travel, but no one likes to pack or even knows HOW to pack properly!

 So I’ve made it EASY for you with my must have travel essentials that every woman needs in her suitcase in order to travel in style every time!

 Working in the fragrance & cosmetics industry, I travel a lot!
 And being a beauty expert means I feel pressured to look my best at all times.

-But as you know, that seems almost impossible at times while going through the gruling journey of catching the red-eye, enduring long-haul flights, and ardorous trips on crowded transportation.
+But as you know, that seems almost impossible at times while going through the grueling journey of catching the red-eye, enduring long-haul flights, and arduous trips on crowded transportation.
 At times, I feel like I’m in the movie Trains, Planes, and Automobiles, and looking fresh while in it can seem daunting to say the least!

 Luckily, for you, from my years of travel experience, I have learned a few key packing tips that will make your travels so much easier and I’ll also share with you the MUST HAVE travel essentials that will help you looking your best whether it’s a grand trip to Thailand, or a road trip down Route 66!